 Nuada also carried the Sword of Light, known in Irish as Cliamh Solais in Irish (pronounced Klee-uv Shull-ish), and is considered to be one of the lost Four Treasures of Eirean.
 It was made in the northern city of Findias (or Gorias, depending on which version you read) by a powerful fílí and magician named Uiscas.

 Undoubtedly, the High King’s great sword came to have symbolic meaning for the people; it represented strength, power, unity, physical prowess and identity.
 But what did its title mean?
 Did it refer to the illumination of knowledge, justice, truth?
 Or was it something more obvious, like a laser, for example, or a flame thrower.
-You can find out more about this magical, mystical sword in my post The Sword of Light.

 The coincidence is not lost on me; going to Maynooth to learn more about ancient Ireland and its mythology kind of feels like a full circle has been completed.
 Well, almost.
 And it’s fitting that it should take place here, where Nuada’s legacy remains.